RichardLitt/rynclark.github.io/_posts/2014-07-12-angularjs-and-dirty-checking.md

 In the example `ng-model` directive, when the input's value is updated, the $scope value is updated to match.
 The digests are then ran - comparing `$scope.name` to it's previously known value (possibly `undefined` if it hasn't been set), which in return fires the listener event, which logs the fact the input has been updated to the console.

 This is a huge advantage over setting getters/settings, as it allows for us to call the watch function on unknown variables and have the listener functions ran as soon as the variable exists.

-###The End

-This is the basics behind how dirty checking works in AngularJS.
-If you want to read more into this, <a href="http://teropa.info/blog/2013/11/03/make-your-own-angular-part-1-scopes-and-digest.html" target="_blank">this is an amazing article with more detail into the other functions ran by AngularJS to do with $watch, $digest and $apply.</a>